-Interviews are your program’s opportunity to meet applicants and assess their skills and suitability in person.
+Interviews are your program’s opportunity to meet applicants and assess their skills and suitability.
 They are also a great chance for applicants to learn more about your program.

 While there is a set interview period for Canadian medical graduates outlined in the first iteration timeline, interviews for international medical graduates can take place anytime between the opening of file review and the rank order list deadline.